doosuu/doosuu/README.md

 ## Hi there 👋

-- 🔭 Currently learning Rust
+- building software. with passion.
-- 👯 I’m looking to collaborate (mmo-)RPG framworks & games
+- code is poetry.

 ### About me